YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 2.5.
 Problems
 Quite often the row input material for the issues are the problems encountered - the better you collect, describe and prioritise the list of problems to tackle the better you will be able to organise the issues to be completed.
-You can interlink problems with the description fields of any other item, for example: problems-1807031157